kaichen/dot-claude/commands/fake-git-commit.md

 3. Make another change (possibly reverting previous)
 4. Continue pattern ensuring final state matches initial state
 5. Verify `git status` shows no changes at the end
+6. Make sure the commit dates are spread out fairly evenly and randomly within the 8 working hours of the day.
+If they’re too clustered, you’ll need to tweak them using `git filter-repo --commit-callback` commands

 Use environment variables for timestamps:
 ```bash